-The RCC Secretariat participated in developing a new regional cooperation structure, the Secretariat of the Police Cooperation Convention (PCC) for South East Europe located in Ljubljana, which started its activity on 1 September 2008.
+The RCC Secretariat participated in developing a newregional cooperation structure, the Secretariat of the Police Cooperation Convention (PCC) for South East Europe located in Ljubljana, which started its activity on 1 September 2008.
 The PCC Secretariat has been set up to organize the implementation and to draft guidelines, manuals and model agreements for the Convention to become effective.
-The PCC provides a comprehensive basis and an appropriate legal framework to police regional judicial operations.
+The PCC provides a comprehensive basis and an appropriate legal framework to police operations in the region.
 The RCC Secretariat actively supported the recognition of the PCC as an important legal framework for judicial cooperation.